denodrivers/postgres/docs/README.md

 There is a miriad of factors you have to take into account when using a certificate to encrypt your connection that, if not taken care of, can render your certificate invalid.
-Deno is specially strict when stablishing a TLS connection, rendering self-signed certificates unusable at the time.

-Work is being done in order to address the needs of those users who need to use said certificates, however as a personal piece of advice I recommend you to not use TLS at all if you are going to use a non-secure certificate, specially on a publicly reachable server.
+When using a self signed certificate, make sure to specify the path to the CA certificate in the `tls.caFile` option when creating the Postgres `Client`, or using the `--cert` option when starting Deno.
+The latter approach only works for Deno 1.12.2 or later.

+Disabling TLS verification is currently not possible due to restrictions from the Deno runtime.

-TLS can be disabled from your server by editing your `postgresql.conf` file and setting the `ssl` option to `off`.
+If all else fails you can disable TLS on your Postgres server by editing your `postgresql.conf` file and setting the `ssl` option to `off`.

 #### Env parameters